springfuse/springfuse.github.com/documentation/celerio/modification.md

 the same name plus the `Base` suffix.

-This is enough for Celerio to assume that you want to impersonate the class, and that it should generate the code corresponding to Account table in a class called `AccountBase` instead of a class called `Account` .
+This is enough for Celerio to assume that you want to impersonate the class and that it should generate the code corresponding to the Account table in a class called `AccountBase` instead of a class called `Account` .

-The source code of `AccountBase` is generated in the file `src/main/generated-java/com/example/demo/domain/AccountBase.java` .
+The source code of `AccountBase` is generated in the file `${maven-celerio-plugin.outputDir}/src/main/(generated-)java/com/example/demo/domain/AccountBase.java` .
 Since this class is an entity, the class level annotations that were present on the original Account class must copied to your own Account class.
-Hopefully if you read the source code of the 'Base' class, you will find these annotations.
+Hopefully if you read the source code of the 'Base' class, you will find these annotations in the comments.
 Here is how a snapshot of the generated AccountBase code.

 {% highlight java %}